 This agreement does not obligate Israel.

-I'll do everything in my power to make sure that this regime uh does not have nuclear weapons.
+I'll do everything in my power to make sure that this regime does not have nuclear weapons.

 Well, I think it's a simple mathematical equation.

-A squared, nuclear weapons, B squared in the arms of radical Islamic mullahs, the number one state sponsor in the world, equals a potential Holocaust, and I don't use that word lightly in our time, and I know you talked about it this weekend.
+B squared in the arms of radical Islamic mullahs, the number one state sponsor in the world, equals a potential holocaust.

-Prime Minister Benjamin Nanyaho is with us.
+Prime Minister Benjamin Netanyahu is with us.

 All right, as we continue with the Prime Minister of Israel, Benjamin Netanyahu continues with us.

-A new alliance is emerging in the Middle East with Saudi Arabia, the emirates, with the Egyptians, the Jordanians.
+A new alliance is emerging in the Middle East with Saudi Arabia, the Emirates, with the Egyptians, the Jordanians.

 And if you add America to that equation, it seems to me that there is an alliance strong enough to stop Iranian hegemony in the region and to stop their pursuit of nuclear weapons.

-Uh look, today is Holocaust Day, Holocaust Remembrance Day.
+Look, today is Holocaust Day, Holocaust Remembrance Day.

-Uh, and my responsibility as the Prime Minister of Israel is to make sure that such tragedies never repeat.
+And my responsibility as the Prime Minister of Israel is to make sure that such tragedies never repeat.

 Iran seeks to dominate the world.